 What should I do if I can’t attend the dentist right away?

-It’s likely that you won’t be able to attend a dental visit for a few days after suffering from your chipped tooth.
-However, during that time period, at least try calling up a dentist to see what you should do regarding that issue, that is, if their office is open.
+Likely, you won’t be able to attend a dental visit for a few days after suffering from your chipped tooth.
+However, call the dentist anyways to see what you should do regarding that issue if their office is open.

-In the meantime, it’s advised to avoid touching or applying a lot of pressure to the cracked tooth in aims to not worsen the condition of the tooth.
+In the meantime, avoid touching or applying a lot of pressure to the tooth to prevent worsening the tooth’s condition.

 As always, continue thoroughly brushing your mouth, being slightly more careful with the area of the chipped tooth.
-Additionally, perform simple oral inspections to ensure the area doesn’t get worse.
+Additionally, perform simple oral inspections to ensure the area doesn’t worsen.

-In the case of a severely cracked tooth, resorting to eating softer foods may be ideal.
-Since your tooth’s pulp is exposed due to the cracks in your tooth, you will likely suffer from tooth sensitivity.
+In the case of a severely damaged tooth, resorting to eating softer foods may be ideal.
+However, since your tooth’s pulp is exposed due to the cracks in your tooth, you will likely suffer from tooth sensitivity.
 Thus, you might have to make other adjustments to your diet.

 Eating or drinking acidic, sugary, very hot, or very cold substances will be extra painful for your cracked tooth.
 Try to avoid consumption of these if possible.
 To reduce pain and swelling from the injury, opt for an ice pack in addition to an over-the-counter pain reliever.